claick-oliveira/analyticon-workshop/README.md

 ### _Alerting_

 As the 'real-time-workshop-FindAnomaliesApplication' processes records on the stream using the random_cut_forest algorithm, appended records are published to the ANOMALY_SCORE_SQL_STREAM with their anomaly_score.
 This stream is configured as the execution trigger for 'real-time-workshop-SendNotification' lambda function which will output to an SNS message any record with an anomaly_score of 2.5 or higher.

+If you would like to experiment with the Anomaly_Threshold you can modify the ANOMALY_THRESHOLD = 2.5 value inline via the lambda console.
+By modifying the station weights in the Kinesis Data Generator, you can experiment with different anomaly and alerting thresholds.

+1. Go to the **'Lambda'** console;
+2. Click into the **'real-time-analysis-SendNotification'** function;
+3. Alter the field **'ANOMALY_THRESHOLD'**.

 Lambda Function Code:

 ```python
 from __future__ import print_function